Updated: Aug 28

 All in the Family

-Seven years later, in 1829, after a disagreement with his uncle about money he was owed, Charles decided to carve out a path of his own.
-He settled his accounts with his uncle Philemon, ended his contract as Manager, and leased the land at Turnpike End to build his own Aylmer Hotel, which quickly became known simply as the Symmes Inn.
+Seven years later, in 1829, after a disagreement with his uncle about his contract and the money he owed to his uncle, Charles decided to carve out a path of his own.
+He was forced by the courts to settle his accounts with his uncle Philemon, ended his contract as Manager, and leased the land at Turnpike End to build his own Aylmer Hotel, which quickly became known simply as the Symmes Inn.

 Two years later, in 1831, he partnered with others to start a steamboat service on the upper Ottawa and before long, Turnpike End came to be known as Symmes Landing.
 Bolstered by his success at the landing, Charles bought land and had it surveyed for village lots.

-The settlement that began as a staging area, soon became a thriving village.
-Charles Symmes’s place as the founding father of Aylmer was thus marked forever, and although much has been made by historians about his "falling out with his uncle", he continued to do business and got along well enough with his Wright family to the very end of his life.
+The village which began as a staging area was thriving.
+Charles Symmes’s place as a founding father of Aylmer was thus marked forever, and although much has been made by historians about his "falling out with his uncle", he continued to do business and got along well enough with his Wright family to the very end of his life.

 The Landing that Richmond Built

 In that same year, 1818, the Crown made plans to award land grants to military veterans of the War of 1812, creating a settlement on the shores of the Jock River.